Board of Directors

 Carolyn Crowder, PH.D is a licensed psychologist and has lived and practiced in the Tucson area (now in Tubac) for the past 30 years.
 She received her doctorate from the

 Dr. Crowder specializes in parent training and is an Adlerian practitioner.
 She works with families to establish respectful, effective childrearing methods that are neither autocratic nor indulgent.
-She also maintains a small private practice and enjoys giving lectures about Adlerian principles to groups of parents, teachers and mental health professionals.
-Her current interest is the excesssive psychotropic drugging of children for behavioral problems.
+She also maintains a small private practice and enjoys giving lectures about Adlerian principles to groups of parents, teachers, and mental health professionals.
+Her current interest is the excessive psychotropic drugging of children for behavioral problems.

-Dr. Crowder has appeared on 20/20, Today, The Early Show, Dateline, NPR, and Liftime Live as well as many local TV and radio programs throughout the country.
-She is the author of three parenting books, the national bestseller Backtalk (1998), Whining (2000) and Eating, Sleeping and Getting Up (2002.)
+Dr. Crowder has appeared on 20/20, Today, The Early Show, Dateline, NPR, and Lifetime Live as well as many local TV and radio programs throughout the country.
+She is the author of three parenting books, the national bestseller Backtalk (1998), Whining (2000), and Eating, Sleeping, and Getting Up (2002.)

 Anna Twinney is a Natural Horsemanship Trainer, certified Reiki Master, and animal communicator.
 Since being discovered by world-renowned Horse Whisperer "Monty Roberts", Anna became the only person ever to be entrusted with the title of Head Instructor at the Monty Roberts International Learning Center in California.
 As the founder of the Reach Out to Horses® program based in Golden, Colorado her expertise is sought by equestrian centers, trainers, managers, breeders, sanctuaries, therapists, and amateurs alike.
 Anna travels world-wide conducting classes and clinics to educate people & horses on gentle communication techniques while showing them how to have a true trust-based relationship.